GoogleChrome/developer.chrome.com/site/en/docs/webstore/prepare/index.md

 ## Zip your extension files {: #zip }

 To upload your extension, you need to submit a ZIP file that contains all extension files.
-Make sure you place the manifest file in the **root directory**.
+Make sure you place the manifest file in the **root directory**, not in a folder.

 ## Additional store listing content  {: #listing }

 Besides the metadata in your manifest, you will also need to provide content, images, and URLs that will help your users understand what value your extension offers.
-See [Creating a great listing page][best-listing] for details on how to create a high-quality listing page that clearly communicates what your item will offer, using the item description, images, and other listing metadata.
+See [Creating a great listing page][best-listing] for details on creating a high-quality listing page that clearly communicates what your item will offer, using the item description, images, and other listing metadata.